-Vinise is a Project Associate at SecondMuse Singapore where she supports the design and delivery of inclusive innovation and entrepreneurship programming for The Incubation Network in order to prevent ocean plastic pollution in South and Southeast Asia.
+Vinise is the Operations Associate at SecondMuse based in Singapore, where she supports the design and delivery of inclusive innovation and entrepreneurship programming for The Incubation Network in order to prevent ocean plastic pollution in South and Southeast Asia.

 She believes that systems today perpetuate environmental destruction and social inequity and works to transform them to be more inclusive and sustainable.
 Additionally, she believes that the power of awareness and our voice can be instrumental in behavioural change and that the value of People-first Public-Private-Partnerships (PfPPPs) as a means for ensuring sustainable, ethical and community-building economic development, can change the world.